virtuoso-04/virtuoso-04/README.md

 ---

 ## 💫 What I’m Up To
-- 🔭 **Building:** a next-gen PDF engine to simplify how people work with documents
 - 🌱 **Learning:** advanced AI/ML techniques and cybersecurity (yes, including ethical hacking 🔐)
 - 👯 **Collaborating on:** projects that mix AI + full-stack magic
 - 💬 **Let’s talk about:** deep learning, neural networks, or full-stack dev journeys